Facebook Killer: Mark Zuckerberg Talks About Cleveland Tragedy, Steve Stephens Found Dead After Car Chase

 11:11AM PDT — Second video, of shooting, uploaded.

-11:22AM PDT — Suspect confesses to murder while using Live, is live for 5 minutes.
+11:22AM PDT — Suspect confesses to murder while using Live, is live for five minutes.

 11:27AM PDT — Live ends, and Live video is first reported shortly after.